 If you see your opponent preparing to hit a tray-smash stay low behind the service line, knees well bent, and get ready to get down low to hit a ball off your shoe laces…

 Your goal is not to try to end the point, but to keep the pressure on your opponents and your team’s position at the net.
 The safest tray-smash is directed diagonally into the opposite corner as it’s the longer shot.
 In addition, as the ball goes to the corner, there is a good chance that it will bounce off two walls, increasing the difficulty for the returner.
 Your preference should be to aim for the side wall which makes for a more complex bounce to return.

 Notice the height of the bounce, it will tell you how effective your tray-smash is.
 If the bounce is high, your contact point may be too high, or you may need to apply more under-spin to get the ball to bounce lower.

 Another variation of the smash is the Snake, where the ball is hit with side-spin instead.

 How to Move Back to hit the tray-smash

 The first thing to do when you see a lob coming is to turn sideways.
+Best way you can ensure that you make a complete sideways turn is to point in the direction of the lights with your left hand.
+Pointing at the ball will not ensure you are completely turned.
+If you are not completely turned sideways you won’t be able to move back fast enough.
 You’ll see a lot of beginner players trying to just step back while still facing the opponents.
 Inevitably the ball goes over their head and they can never get back far enough to retrieve the ball.
 In addition, if they are able to hit the smash, there is a high chance it will go into the wall.
 Hitting the ball without turning your body sideways could cause injury to your shoulder.

 After you turn sideways, sidestepping back will work for short lobs, but it is not the most effective way to get to the ball when the lob is deep, around the area of the service line.
 Using the crossover step will get you there much faster.